 “I guess I am reading about the crucifixion of Jesus”, J replied.

 “That’s a good guess”, I laughed.
 “But you are about one thousand years too early.
-Psalm 22 was written by David around 1000 BC.
-Jesus’ crucifixion was in 30’s C.E. one thousand years later”
+Psalm 22 was written by David around 1000 BCE.
+Jesus’ crucifixion was in 30’s C.E. one thousand years later”.

 J did not realize that the Psalms were not the gospel accounts of Jesus’ life written by his contemporaries.
-Psalms were sacred Hebrew hymns written 1000 years before Jesus by inspired sages.
+Psalms were sacred Hebrew hymns written 1000 years before Jesus primarily by King David.
 J had only heard some stories about Jesus, including his crucifixion, and randomly opening his Bible, read what seemed to describe the crucifixion.
-Not knowing any better, he just assumed it was the story of the crucifixion which is remembered around the world annually on what is called Good Friday.
+Not knowing any better, he just assumed it was the story of the crucifixion which many around the world remember annually on Good Friday.
 We had a chuckle over his first mis-step in Bible reading.

 Then I asked J what he saw in Psalm 22 that made him think he was reading about Jesus’ crucifixion.
 Thus began our little study.
 I invite you to consider some of the similarities J noticed by placing the passages side-by-side in a table.
-To help I have color matched the texts that are similar.
+The eye-witness accounts of the crucifixion recorded in the Gospels are on the left.
+Psalm 22 is on the right side.
+To help catch the connections within the many words I have color matched the similar texts.
+(Click here for enlarged print version).

 Comparison of Gospel accounts of the Crucifixion with the details in Psalm 22